katienaha/collapsible_garden/README.rst

-A Raspberry Pi-automated garden for terrible plant owners
+A Raspberry Pi-automated garden for terrible plant owners, like me

 * Free software: MIT license